Management & Organizations

 To ensure a continued focus on shared goals and values, responsible decision-making, coordinated action and wise and sustainable resource use, organizations need individuals who have learned to lead and manage a wide variety of organizational activities.

-Bucknell students majoring in management and organizations (MORS) will have numerous opportunities to apply theories of managing and organizing to real-world challenges similar to those they’ll encounter in their lives after graduation.
+Bucknell students majoring in management and organizations (MORS) will have numerous opportunities to apply theories of managing and organizing to real-world challenges similar to those they will encounter in their lives after graduation.
 Through experiential and reflective means, MORS majors will gain a broad perspective on organizational forms in various sectors (i.e., private, public, nonprofit, cross-sectoral and hybrid).
 They will learn to think in an integrated, systemic and strategic manner, and will gain skills in communication and coordination, stakeholder management, organizational politics, leadership, negotiations and employee motivation and behavior.

-In addition to completing the MORS Core Curriculum (MORS 201MORS 202 and MORS 400), MORS Majors can complete the requirements of the major via two different paths:
+In addition to completing the MORS Core Curriculum (MORS 201MORS 202 and MORS 400), MORS majors can complete the requirements of the major via two different paths:

 1. In consultation with their academic adviser, a MORS major can self-define a bundle of five MORS electives that constitutes an intellectual identity in the Management & Organizations Major.